Overview

 These tumors usually grow slowly.
 If you develop a schwannoma in an arm or leg, you might notice a mass.
 But you might have a schwannoma for years before noticing it.

 A schwannoma typically comes from a single bundle of nerve fibers, called a fascicle, within the main nerve.
-Some schwannomas grow and form unusual shapes within the spine or pelvis, such as dumbbell tumors.
+Some schwannomas grow and form irregular shapes within the spine or pelvis, such as dumbbell tumors.
 When a schwannoma grows, more fascicles are at risk when trying to remove the tumor safely.

 Schwannomas most commonly occur alone.
 Occasionally some people have several of them in the arms, legs or body.
 This is a condition called schwannomatosis.